JuliaPy/pyjuliapkg/README.md

 - `{project}/pyjuliapkg` where project is as above (depending on your environment).
 - Every directory and direct sub-directory in `sys.path`.

 The last point means that if you put a `juliapkg.json` file in a package, then install that package, then JuliaPkg will find those dependencies and install them.

 You can use `add`, `rm` etc. above with `target='/path/to/your/package'` to modify the dependencies of your package.

 ### Offline mode

-If you set the environment variable `PYTHON_JULIAPKG_OFFLINE=yes` (or the option `-X juliapkg_offline=yes` to `python`) then JuliaPkg will operate in offline mode.
+If you set the environment variable `PYTHON_JULIAPKG_OFFLINE=yes` (or call `python` with the option `-X juliapkg-offline=yes`) then JuliaPkg will operate in offline mode.
 This means it will not attempt to download Julia or any packages.

 Resolving will fail if Julia is not already installed.
 It is up to you to install any required Julia packages.